 In this book, readers watch as Copernicus's systematic observations place the sun at the center of our universe-to the dismay of establishment thinkers.
 After readers follow the achievements and frustrations of Galileo, Kepler, and Descartes, they will appreciate the amazing Isaac Newton, whose discoveries about gravity, motion, colors, calculus, and Earth's place in the universe set the stage for modern physics, astronomy, mathematics, and chemistry.

 What happened when Europe's massive forests got cut down so farmers could use the amazing plow?
 Read this book and find out.
-Lots of medieval and early modern history in this volume.
+Lots of medieval and early modern history in this volume as well as concrete scientific principles.

 The Story of Science: Einstein Adds A New Dimension